alekhyachennupati/AlekhyaChennupati/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on Java, Spring Boot & AWS.
+- 🌱 I’m currently learning Kubernetes & GCP.
+- 👯 I’m looking to collaborate on projects related to FinTech or MarTech.

 <!--
 **AlekhyaChennupati/AlekhyaChennupati** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.